potmdehex/d2tools/README.md

 ![Screenshot](https://github.com/potmdehex/d2tools/blob/master/d2heroedit/screenshot.png)

-Tools and libraries for Diablo II by John Åkerblom ([@potmdehex](https://twitter.com/potmdehex)) and Kamran Poursohrab.
+Tools and libraries for Diablo II by John Åkerblom ([@potmdehex](https://twitter.com/potmdehex)) and Kamran Poursohrab 2013.
 Includes a save file editor along with its underlying library as well as a multiclient tool.

 ### Download binaries